home-assistant/brands/README.md

 ## Inner workings

+This repository provides two main folders to store images in:

+- `core_integrations`: Contains images for integrations bundled with the Home Assistant Core.
+- `custom_integrations`: Contains images for custom integrations (custom components).

+Each of these two main folders contain domain folders.
+Each domain folder is named to the integration `domain` and must match the domain set in the integration `manifest.json` file.

-The `./src` folder contains a folder for each `domain` Home Assistant provides an integration for.
-A domain can contain four files:
+A domain folder can contain four files:

 - `icon.png`: A square avatar-like icon, representing the brand or product for that domain.
 - `logo.png`: The logo of the brand or product for that domain.